-Indicate if animals will be involved in the proposed research.
-The status and date of the Institutional Animal Care and Use Committee (IACUC) approval must be provided.
+The applicant must indicate if laboratory animals will be involved in the proposed research.
+The status and date of Institutional Animal Care and Use Committee (IACUC or equivalent oversight entity) approval must be provided.
 The Animal Welfare Assurance number must be included.
-Documentation of any current or pending approvals must be provided in the Full Application template.
-There is also a section on the web form that must be completed.
-An application may be submitted with approval pending, but approval must be obtained and provided to LLS prior to the Award start date.
+Documentation of institutional approval must be included in the single PDF of the application.
+The application may be submitted with IACUC approval pending but an award will not be made without documented IACUC approval if it was pending at the time of application submission.
+It is recommended that the applicant notify LLS before the grant review if the IACUC status has changed.